magnusdv/pedmut/README.md

 ```

 To illustrate the `stepwise` model, we recreate the mutation matrix in
-Simonsson and Mostad (FSI:Genetics, 2015), Section 2.1.3.
+Section 2.1.3 of Simonsson and Mostad (FSI:Genetics, 2015).
 This is done
 as follows:

 ``` r